 Can I exclude certain screenshots?

 Yes.
-Add filename rules to your Watch Folder โ€” for example, skip files that already start with a year prefix.
+Add filename rules to your Watch Folder, for example to skip files that already start with a year prefix.

 Does the original timestamp get preserved?